Skip to main content

 The agent can see your docstrings!
 Be specific about the conditions that should trigger each exception.
 The more precise your documentation, the more reliably the agent will raise the appropriate exception.

-Type annotations help guide the AI, and constrain the types the agent is capable of returning, but sometimes you need additional validation logic not expressible in the type system.
+Type annotations help guide agents, and constrain the types the agent is capable of returning, but sometimes you need additional validation logic not expressible in the type system.

 Agent-Visible Validation